 The northern section of Pondhead Inclosure, which contains the bulk of the hazel coppice, is subject to a series of 18th century boundary banks which were constructed to define field boundaries within the inclosure.
 Thanks to Richard Reeves, we now have the names of these old fields which are shown on the map below – the only exception is Rosie Close which is named after Dave Dibden’s old dog who lies at rest in there.

-As our work in Pondhead progresses we are aiming to align our hazel coppice coupes to this old field system so you will find their names being used more frequently in future.
+As our work in Pondhead progresses we are aiming to align our hazel coppice coupes to this old field system and you will find their names being used frequently in task descriptions.
 All rides on the map are shown in green and streams in blue.

 Click here for a printable copy

 For orientation purposes, the Beechen Lane entrance is at the westerly point on the above map with Beechen Lane running down the the south western edge of the inclosure.
 The Limewood hotel sits behind Crab Tree Close and Saw Pitt Close.
 The Beaulieu Road entrance is at the top of Rosie Close.

 Mine House Grounds in the south west sector is an area of ancient deciduous woodland which contains many large beech trees and an interesting series of earth scrapes and marl pits.

 In 1789, a Royal Commission published a report on the New Forest.
 The report was accompanied by the first detailed map of the Forest based on surveys undertaken in 1786/87 by Thomas Richardson, William King, Abraham Driver and William Driver.
 It is commonly known as “Drivers’ map”.
 The map below is from the 2nd Edition published in 1814 with the current Pondhead inclosure outlined.
 For a printable copy, click here.